Research: Moving forward in the field

 The UC Davis Department of Emergency Medicine has served the medical center and surrounding community since 1973.
 Prior to 1990, the Department's primary focus was the education of medical students/residents and patient care.
 However, over the past eighteen years the Department of Emergency Medicine has increasingly contributed to the growing body of medical research in the field of emergency medicine.

-Recent grants that have been awarded to the Department of Emergency Medicine include awards of $1.8 million for a pediatric emergency medicine network and $1.6 million for pediatric head injury research.
-Another $5 million worth of grants are pending review.
+Recent grants that have been awarded to the Department of Emergency Medicine include awards of $2.4 million for a pediatric emergency medicine network (PECARN), $3.7 million to study the causes, consequences and prevention of violence, and $745,000 to study brain injury in older adults taking anticoagulants.
+Another $16 million worth of grants is pending review.

 The UC Davis Department of Emergency Medicine offers a two-year Emergency Medicine Research Fellowship.
 The program combines training in clinical emergency medicine research with graduate level training at UC Davis leading to either a Masters of Science in Clinical Epidemiology or Masters in Public Health.

 The Department of Emergency Medicine can always use additional help with its research projects.
 If you are interested in learning more about emergency medicine research opportunities for undergraduate students, medical students, or residents, please contact the the research director Dr. James Holmes for more information.
 Undergraduates can learn more about our unique Emergency Medicine Research Assistant Program (EMRAP) here.

 General Emergency Medicine